Ocean City Maryland –

-Here are 10 cool – mostly free things to see in Ocean City, Maryland.
-It’s been a family destination for summer fun for over 100 years, but when you’re looking for something besides the sun, sand and ocean, check out these things to see in Ocean City that you may not know about.
-Eight of them are between the Inlet and 3rd Street, a one mile walk.
+Here are 10 Cool, unique things to Do in Ocean City, Maryland.
+It’s been a family destination for summer fun for over 100 years, but when you’re looking for something besides the sun, sand, and ocean, check out these unique things to do in Ocean City that you may not know about.
+Eight of them are between the Inlet and 3rd Street, a one-mile walk.

 In 1869, Isaac Coffen built the first guest house on a sandy barrier island (now Ocean City) hoping to attract visitors to this scenic seaside spot.
 Most people in the populated East (Philadelphia, Baltimore, Washington DC) would never see the ocean in their lifetimes.
 The ocean was something one saw only in pictures and heard about in stories.
 In 1875 the Atlantic Hotel was built facing that beautiful Atlantic ocean with a sandy beach.
 It was perched between Somerset and Wicomico Streets, and in its day, this ocean-front hotel WAS the destination when coming to Ocean City.
 It had 400 rooms, a ballroom, verandas, a restaurant and anything anyone could possibly need.
 Guests came to Atlantic Hotel by stagecoach and later by train.
 The goal was to escape the dingy, dirty, often unsanitary conditions of city living and breath in the ocean air.
 It was a luxury for the wealthy – and once the Atlantic Hotel was built, they came in droves.